ASentientBanana/mangakolekt/README.md

   This is done for the list reading mode but single page mode is not jet implmented.

 - Basic polish (eg. swithcing pages, handeling keybord events etc.).

+# V2 - Current

+- dynamic theme
+- Settings page
+- Add refresh func to lib
+- Add edit func to lib element
+- Redo/update thae add lib modal
+- Add a local db to remember what is being red, where the user stoped etc..
+- Redo the reader image view (spacing, sizing)

+# V3 - TODO

+- Add more interactions like swapping page based on mouse click